Cross-platform C SDK logo

 Return

-Pointer to the item if it exists, or NULL if not.
+Pointer to the element if it exists, or NULL if not.

 Remarks